 Add the coconut cream (or milk) and whisk again till a smooth batter forms.

-Add the grated zucchini and fresh herbs and mix well with a wooden spoon.
+Add the grated zucchini (with excess moisture squeezed out) and fresh herbs and mix well with a wooden spoon.

 Pour the batter into the prepared baking pan and bake for 35-40 minutes, until just lightly golden and cracked on top.